Welcome to Camp Hurontario – celebrating 75 years in camping!

 For over seventy summers, Camp Hurontario’s small group philosophy has built lasting friendships, self-confidence and strong personal skills, in a unique non-competitive outdoor environment.

-Camp Hurontario’s spectacular location in the Thirty Thousand Islands of Georgian Bay, two hours north of Toronto, offers the ideal setting for a wide range of outdoor summer activities, including canoeing, kayaking, sailing, windsurfing, swimming, rock climbing, ropes, archery, range shooting, fishing, biology and arts.
+Camp Hurontario’s spectacular location in the Thirty Thousand Islands of Georgian Bay, two hours north of Toronto, offers the ideal setting for a wide range of outdoor summer activities, including canoeing, kayaking, sailing, windsurfing, swimming, rock climbing, ropes, archery, fishing, biology and arts.

 Our philosophy is designed around growth and development, so that there is always a new and appropriate challenge at each age level.
 Our small groups and non-competitive atmosphere provides an opportunity for a more flexible approach to learning than that of a school setting.
 Boys from all over the world are able to develop strong personal skills, great friendships and a wonderful sense of community.